-Recognizing the importance of unconditional generation, we propose a novel sampling guidance, called \textbf{Perturbed-Attention Guidance (PAG)}, that improves diffusion sample quality across both unconditional and conditional settings, without requiring additional training or the integration of external modules.
-Our approach leverages an implicit discriminator to distinguish between desirable samples and undesirable samples.
-Leveraging the capability of self-attention maps in diffusion U-Net to capture structural information~\cite{nam2024dreammatcher,balaji2022ediffi,tewel2023key,tumanyan2022plugand,hertz2022prompt}, we generate undesirable samples by substituting the diffusion model's self-attention map with an identity matrix, and guide the denoising process away from these degraded samples.
-These undesirable samples serve to steer the denoising trajectory away from the structural collapse that is commonly observed in unguided generation.
+Recognizing the importance of unconditional generation, we propose a novel sampling guidance method called \textbf{Perturbed-Attention Guidance (PAG)}.
+PAG improves diffusion sample quality in both unconditional and conditional settings without requiring additional training or the integration of external modules.
+Our approach leverages an implicit discriminator to distinguish between desirable and undesirable samples.
+By utilizing the capability of self-attention maps in the diffusion U-Net to capture structural information~\cite{nam2024dreammatcher,balaji2022ediffi,tewel2023key,tumanyan2022plugand,hertz2022prompt}, we generate undesirable samples by substituting the diffusion model's self-attention map with an identity matrix and guide the denoising process away from these degraded samples.
+These undesirable samples help steer the denoising trajectory away from the structural collapse commonly observed in unguided generation.

 Extensive experiments validate the effectiveness of our guidance method.
-Applied to ADM~\cite{dhariwal2021diffusion}, it significantly improves sample quality in both conditional and unconditional settings.
-We also observe remarkable enhancements when applied to the widely-used Stable Diffusion~\cite{rombach2022high} both qualitatively and quantitatively.
-In addition, combining PAG with conventional guidance methods such as CFG~\cite{ho2022classifier} leads to further improvement.
-Finally, our guidance significantly improves the performance of diffusion models in various downstream tasks like inverse problems~\cite{chung2022diffusion,rout2024solving}, ControlNet~\cite{zhang2023adding} with empty prompts, where the lack of conditions renders CFG~\cite{ho2022classifier} unusable.
+Applied to ADM~\cite{dhariwal2021diffusion}, it exceptionally improves sample quality in both conditional and unconditional settings.
+We also observe remarkable enhancements, both qualitatively and quantitatively, when applied to the widely-used Stable Diffusion~\cite{rombach2022high}.
+Additionally, combining PAG with conventional guidance methods such as CFG~\cite{ho2022classifier} leads to further improvements.
+Finally, our guidance profoundly enhances the performance of diffusion models in various downstream tasks, such as inverse problems~\cite{chung2022diffusion,rout2024solving} and ControlNet~\cite{zhang2023adding} with empty prompts, where the lack of conditions renders CFG~\cite{ho2022classifier} unusable.
 Notably, we have opened new avenues for fully leveraging the generative capabilities of diffusion models in solving inverse problems.